wine-mono/wine-mono/README.md

 > ./install-dependencies.sh

+You will also need Python.
+To check if it is already installed, run:

+> python --version

+If you do not have Python installed, you can install it by running:

+> sudo apt install python -y

 ### **Install Wine Mono**
 To build and install Wine Mono, simply run the following commands in the terminal: